DeadBranches/n8n-Todoist-to-Notion/README.md

 # The Problem it Solves

-On mobile there's an appreciable delay between opening the app and getting to the point of data input.
+On mobile there's an appreciable delay for opening/loading a desired location in Notion before getting to the point of data input.
 In contrast, Todoist's android widget opens immediately upon click.
-This workflow saves all the time that would have been spent waiting for Notion.
+This workflow allows Todoist to be our input for Notion saving all that time spent waiting.
 It makes recording fleeting idea and notes into Notion more feasible.

 # How it Works